Local Government Act 1888: The bill

-Passage through Parliament
+Passage

 There were a large number of changes to the bill as it passed through parliament.
 The terms administrative county and county borough were introduced to designate the new areas of local government, while the "selected councillors" became "county aldermen".
-The government withdrew the sections relating to the creation of district councils, which were eventually brought into existence by the Local Government Act 1894.
+The government withdrew the sections relating to the creation of district councils, which were eventually brought into existence by the Local Government Act 1894 (56 & 57 Vict. c.
+73).

 Members of both houses made representations on behalf of counties and boroughs, and this led to an increase in the number of local authorities.